worldmaking/digm5010/index.md

 - Some investigative tips:
     - Use Wikipedia to identify **keywords or terms**, questions and issues, foundational publications and controversies, etc. This can also help to make your search more narrow/specific.
 Look for the edges of a body of research.
 Wikipedia is an excellent network of conceptual nodes (but also a potential rabbithole).
 But remember that it is an encyclopedia, and should be used mainly as a guide map.
+    - You can also use AI chatbots to explore topics, but be aware that they can misrepresent or even confabulate (hallucinate) things.
     - Use these terms and publications in [Google Scholar](https://scholar.google.com/), [Zotero](https://www.zotero.org) and other academic search engines to find for papers that address the questions and issues.
 Follow `cited by` and `related articles` trails to find new leads.
 Aim to find the most significant (qualitatively & quantitatively) papers.
 You should be aiming for a collection of 25-50 potentially interesting papers on the topic at this point.
     - At the same time, look for conferences or journals that are more specific to your topic, and see if they have collections of proceedings online to browse through.
     - Not all papers are available as PDFs online.
 You might be able to find them via [York Libraries](https://www.library.yorku.ca/web/bbl/e-resources/) or also communities like [ResearchGate](https://www.researchgate.net/), but do not let this roadblock your progress -- find alternatives to work from instead.